 Whatever goal you want to achieve use the S.M.A.R.T framework and let it lead you to retaining your customers and increasing sales.

 Make a commitment

 You will fail to succeed in other social marketing tips for business if you don’t make a commitment.
 Make a commitment to communicate and engage with your existing dormant and interested customers.
 You do not want your fan page or blog post to look like a ghost town.
-Create a strategy where you can post regularly and dedicate your time and effort for maximum efficiency.
+Create a strategy where you can post regularly on your social media platforms at the right time.

 If you are inconsistent with your posting you will lose followers and it will be hard to gain new ones and attract the old ones again.
 Being half-hearted committed to your social media strategy is like no commitment at all it’s like losing interest in your business before your audience does and that’s a loss to you and your business.